ramesaliyev/hello-erlang/README.md

 **event manager** is a process, which can have **event handlers** and can receive events. these event handlers are simply modules which implements `gen_event` behavior. when the event manager is notified about an event, it will be processed by all installed handlers. after spawning `gen_event` manager and installing handlers on it, handlers exist in the same process as the manager.

 issues with this approach are;
-- handlers are not executed concurrently
+- same process for all handlers, therefore handlers are not executed concurrently
 - therefore long running functions going to block each other

-advantages and downsides of using an event manager;
-- advantages:
-  - events are only forwarded once, so server may has many subscribers
+- a function that loops indefinitly can prevent any new event from being handled

+good sides of this approach are;
 - data transfer only done once and all callbacks operate on that same instance of the data
 - eliminates need to spawn processes for short lived tasks

-- downsides
-  - long running functions going to block each other
-  - a function that loops indefinitly can prevent any new event from being handled
+this pattern is mostly not recommended. it is not even widely used in the Erlang core libraries and platform itself.

-to solve these downsides, you have to turn the event manager approach into the subscriber one.
+to solve mentioned downsides, you have to turn the event manager approach into the subscriber one.

-`gen_event` behaviour basically runs the process that accepts and calls functions, and you only provide a module with these functions. it differs quite a bit from the `gen_server` and `gen_fsm` behaviours in that you are never really starting a process.
+- standard `spawn -> init -> loop -> terminate` pattern will be applied to event handlers
+- each event handler can hold its own state, carried around by the manager for them

+# callbacks

 ## init and terminate